 Human flea bite symptoms and treatment

 Humans can get bitten by human fleas as well as cat and dog fleas.
 In all these cases, the bites can be painful, irritating and extremely itchy.
 Human fleas typically bite their hosts on feet, lower legs, arms, neck, back or other exposed areas of the body.
-Some people may not have any symptoms despite being bitten by human fleas; in other cases, following symptoms may be present:
+Some people may not have any symptoms despite being bitten by human fleas; in other cases, the following symptoms may be present:

-- Swelling, burning or redness on the site of the bite
+- Swelling, burning or redness on the site of the bite.

 - Slightly raised, clustered and itchy blisters particularly at the edges of tight fitting clothes.

 - Bleeding at the site of bite or the punctured skin.